We advise companies on drone legislation - from the mandatory course and operations manual to the final approval with the Danish Transport Authority.

 We prepare your complete operations manual and application documents for the Danish Transport Authority.
 Unlimited revisions until approval is secured.

-Take the guide - get a quick overview →We handle the entire process - you focus on your operations.
+Take the guide - get a quick overview →We handle the entire process and keep you updated along the way.
+You don't need to know the regulations - that's what we're here for.

-Contact us now →Flying a drone commercially in Greenland requires a permit from the Danish Transport Authority.
-The regulations differ significantly from those in Denmark and the EU - Greenland has its own set of rules under Danish aviation law.
+Contact us today →Flying a drone commercially in Greenland requires a permit from the Danish Transport Authority.
+The regulations differ significantly from those in Denmark and the EU - Greenland has its own rules under Danish aviation law.

 All requirements are documented in the operations manual, which must be approved by the Transport Authority before you may fly.
 You are legally bound by its contents.

-You must attend and complete a course that meets the Danish Transport Authority's guidelines, providing you with the necessary knowledge of rules, procedures and safety standards in Greenland's airspace.
+You must attend and complete a course that meets the Danish Transport Authority's guidelines.

 The manual is submitted to the Transport Authority for approval.
 A fee is charged for the review, so it is important to get it right first time.